 4. Sharing emboldens people

 HOLY.SHIT.
 Claudia Barnett blew my mind.
-2 reasons, I had no idea of the scope of OCD.
+2 reasons.
+1 – I had no idea of the scope of OCD.
 I was firmly in the ‘cleaning things all the time’ understanding of the illness.
 Compulsive and intrusive thoughts about hurting people or yourself sounds like one of the most terrifying and life ruining conditions.

-The second reason was because of how she spoke about the media perpetuated view of OCD.
+2. She spoke powerfully about how the media perpetuates a wrong view of OCD.
 The Monica Gellers and Khloe Kardashians and how it’s portrayed as funny, quirky or cute.
 Thoughts about murder and being too afraid to touch someone or even eat does not sound cute or funny to me.
 Claudia has entirely changed my understanding of this illness.

 We need to change the words we use surrounding mental illness issues, the jokes we make, the attitudes we have when someone wants to share with us.
 We need to accept what they’re going through and be kind in all respects.
 Even if we ourselves are not in a place to be there for them.